Cyzorz/Cyzorz/README.md

 ### **Goals**

-I am hoping to get my degree in Data Science from University of California, Berkeley in the next 4 years, and move on to getting a job at a larger company with a focus on economic trends.
+- Finish Bachelor's in Computer Science
+- Land a good job at a software company
+- Learn more about programming (duh)

 ###  **GitHub Stats**